prisma-korea/graphql-schema-generator/CONTRIBUTING.md

 ![Architecture](https://user-images.githubusercontent.com/61503739/146618416-1b4334a1-955a-47e3-8ca0-3806a1d8f6c8.png)
 `1.
 Parse Schema, 2.
 Provide DMMF` is done by `@prisma/sdk` and `3. parse.ts, 4. transpile.ts` is from this codebase.

-Note that actual parsing is done in `@prisma/sdk`, but we don't use the result of parser directly.
-From DMMF, we build our own `DataModel` which our transpiler is consuming.
-That's why `parser.ts` is named 'parser'.

 ## development

 Currently, there're three ways to see how changes you made affects the output.